 I believe that students learn best when they are actively involved in the teaching and learning process.
 Thus, this is an active, interactive course where you will learn by doing.
 You are expected to observe the world, read, write, discuss, and participate.
 I think of our class as a "collaborative learning community" where we all teach and learn from each other.
-Every time you post a comment or ask a question, you are teaching something to the rest of us.
-In order to do well in this course, you will need to abandon the traditional "passive" student role and instead take control of your learning and education.
-I think you'll enjoy it and learn a lot in the process!
+Every time you make a comment or ask a question, you teach something to the rest of us.
+I challenge you to abandon the traditional passive student role and to get involved with teaching and learning - I think you'll enjoy it and learn a lot in the process!

-A note about course content: Since sociologists examine just about every aspect of the social world, we sometimes discuss provocative material.
+A note about course content: Since sociologists examine just about every aspect of the social world, we sometimes talk about provocative material.
 Please be advised that, when we explore controversial topics, they will always be framed within an academic context.
-If you have any questions or concerns about course content, please don't hesitate to let me know.
+If you have any questions or concerns about course content or climate, don't hesitate to let me know.

 A note about instructor availability: I have noticed that, sometimes, students who enroll in online classes have unreasonable expectations about their Instructor's availability.
 Please be aware that I am not online 24-hours a day.
 In general, I am online for this class a couple of hours per day.
 You will rarely be able to reach me in the evenings or on the weekends.
 I am, obviously, an active member of this course, but I do my coursework during the week, during daytime business hours.
 Thus, please do not send to me late-night or weekend emails expecting an immediate response.
+Additionally, I am 8 months pregnant and expect to deliver my baby sometime in the middle of the quarter.
+Although I will do my best to minimize my time away from this course, I may miss a couple of days due to labor/recovery.